xlwings/xlwings/xlwings/doc/index.rst

-xlwings - make Excel fly!
+xlwings - Make Excel Fly!
 =========================

 xlwings is a BSD-licensed Python library that makes it easy to call Python from Excel and vice versa: